 This item was last sold on : 04/26/14

-Manzana peppers are available most of the year, with supplies possibly shorter in summer.
+Manzana chiles are available most of the year, with supplies possibly shorter in the summer.

 Recipes that include Manzana Chile Peppers.
 One is easiest, three is harder.